+Music:Foxtrot 4/4Patter:Set

-Music: Foxtrot 4/4 Tempo: 104 beats per minute
+Tempo: 104 bpm

-The dance, which begins at the midline of the rink (half of the short side), forms three lobes toward the long side barrier and two toward the centre of the rink.
+The dance, which begins at the midline of the rink (half of the short side), forms three lobes toward the long side barrier and two toward the center of the rink.
 The pattern of the dance covers half of the rink, therefore one time around the rink is composed of two sequences of the dance.